Creating Small Innovations for Big Dreams

-Professor Schroeder holds a M.A. in Communications and Business Administration from the Freie Universitaet Berlin (Germany) and a M.A. in Communications and Information Sciences from CELSA/Sorbonne, Paris (France).
-She is a published author and frequently blogs about entrepreneurship and how tech enables sustainable development.
-Tweet her at @schroek.
+Katja Schroeder holds a M.A. in Communications and Business Administration from the Freie Universität Berlin, Germany, and a M.A. in Communications and Information Sciences from CELSA, Sorbonne, Paris, France.
+She is pursuing a Ph.D. in Global Leadership at Troy University.

 Marie Segares, Terrier Innovation Clinic Advisor

 Dr. Segares earned her AB in Sociology from Barnard College, her MPH in Sociomedical Sciences with a concentration in Health Promotion and Disease Prevention from Columbia University, her MBA in Entrepreneurship & Innovation, and Leadership & Change Management from New York University, and her EdD in Organizational Leadership Studies from Northeastern University.
 Dr. Segares has taught business, entrepreneurship, human resources, management and organizational behavior, marketing, health education and public health, and health care management courses at the undergraduate, post-baccalaureate, and graduate levels in traditional/face-to-face, online, and hybrid learning environments.
 She joined the faculty of St. Francis College in 2017 and is the founding director of the MS in Management.